vellerefond/project-ring/README.md

     - **_Set Project Path_** first unlinks Atom from the current project path and then uses the user provider folder path to do an _Open Folder..._.
 After this one could use **_Add_** or **_Add As_** to create a new project at this path.

     - **_Move Project Path_** _moves_ the current project's root path to another location.
-It is exactly as if one did a **_Set Project Path_**, set up the tree view to the state it had before and opened the same buffers using the new project root path as the basepath.
+It is exactly as if one did a **_Set Project Path_**, set up the tree view to the state it had before and opened the same files using the new project root path as the basepath.
 This leaves the alias unaffected. **[ Note:** The project's resources must be replicated in order for this to work due to the automatic saving of a project's state. **]**

  - #### Other commands

-    - **_Edit Key Bindings_** opens a buffer, with the package's key bindings file, for you to edit at will.
+    - **_Edit Key Bindings_** opens a file, with the package's key bindings file, for you to edit at will.
 After editing this file you should use the command _Window: Reload_ from the command palette or restart Atom.

     - **_Copy Project Alias_** copies the current project's alias to the OS clipboard.